bastikr/pycppqed/docs/user_guide.rst

     >>> print ev_a
     (0.499933315175-7.96953264544e-18j)

-The second argument tells the expvalue method that the operater is only working on the second subsystem.
+The second argument tells the expvalue method that the operator is only working on the second subsystem.
 (Python starts counting with 0!)

 Let's now consider a slightly more complicated example - a combined system of